-Taking a proactive approach to end bullying will positively affect every student in the school.
-Schools have a responsibility to ensure that all students experience a safe learning environment.
+Taking a proactive approach to end bias-based bullying will positively affect every student in your school.

 What Do You Say to “That’s So Gay?”
 (Elementary version)

 What Do You Say To "That’s So Gay" And Other Anti-LGBTQ Comments?
 (K- 12 version)

 See simple ways to interrupt hurtful behavior.

 Be prepared for students' questions or put-downs on gender.